When people search for you, what do they find?

 - If it doesn’t, be sure to claim your site, and re-write it to be sure it includes the keywords people would look for.
 Encourage other people to link to your page, as that increases its ranking in the search engine results.
 (But these should be real links from real people/groups who would refer to you.
 Don’t link farm.)

-- What they will learn about you from other sites where you are listed: You may discover you are on directory sites and review sites.
+- Other sites where you are listed: You may discover that your business appears on directory sites and review sites.
 Read below for how to handle those.

-- Will they find other businesses with similar names?
+- Other businesses with similar names?
+Will they discover other businesses / individuals that have the same name or a similar name to yours?
 And if so, could it cause confusion or concern?

 How to do the Search:

 Choose your search engine: You should definitely do Google.
 I also check Bing.
 Here are some other search engines you could check if you really wanted to.

 Make sure you’re using a browser in private mode: You could just search like you would normally search.
 But, it’s good to know that your browser you typically use has stored “cookies” – information about you that let’s the browser guess what results are most likely to be relevant to you.
 (For example, if I’ve recently searched for lots of stuff about babies, and now I search for the word “burp” it’s going to guess I want to learn about burping babies, not burping the national anthem.)
 To see search results someone would get if they didn’t search for birth and baby related stuff all the time, you want to take this step before searching, and it will put you in an anonymous mode without all that history.
 Here’s how to do that for Google.

 - In Internet Explorer: click on the three horizontal dots in the top right corner.
 In the dropdown menu, choose “New InPrivate Window”